CETEST’s facilities include test benches for developing endurance and functional tests on gear boxes.

 • Maximum breaking torque.

-• Simulation of nominal working conditions with a combination of speeds and torques equivalent (or higher) to those experienced by the gearbox during operation.
+• Simulation of travel cycles with a combination of speeds and torques equivalent to (or higher than) those experienced by the gearbox during its service.